 I see clients privately and have also worked as a student counsellor in Higher Education.

-As well as practising as a psychotherapist, I have worked in a variety of large organisations, including the BBC, Oxfam and the University of Oxford.
-I am very aware of the stress that many of us face in our relationships, in our work, and through unemployment.
+Before practising as a psychotherapist, I worked in a variety of large organisations, including the BBC, Oxfam and the University of Oxford.
+I am very aware of the stresses that many of us face in our relationships, in our work, and through unemployment.